risingwavelabs/risingwave-docs/docs/create-source/create-source-kinesis.md

 :::info

-For Avro and Protobuf data, do not specify `schema_definition` in the `CREATE SOURCE` or `CREATE MATERIALIZED SOURCE` statement.
+For Avro and Protobuf data, do not specify `schema_definition` in the `CREATE SOURCE` or `CREATE TABLE` statement.
 The schema should be provided in a Web location in the `ROW SCHEMA LOCATION` section.

 :::